lab80/meteor-error-logger/README.md

     "suppressedErrors": [
       {
         "subject": "Connection timeout.
-No sockjs heartbeat received.", "reason": "Usaully it occurs when user's network status is unstable for some reason" }
+No sockjs heartbeat received.", "reason": "Usually it occurs when user's network status is unstable for some reason" }
     ]
   }